TanishqM1/OrderBook/README.md

 - imeplement small GUI (can be cnosole based? to test with trading book)
 - simulate a days of trades (stress test) for performance checks
 - revisit code & improve performance
 - add backend/frontend with APIs to enter deals into the OrderBook.
+(Go, Next.js, FFI bridge)

-- Make entire program easily runnable, serving as a mock stock exchange.
+- Make entire program easily runnable, serving as a mock stock exchange with updates on the frontend.